The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: Shutterstock

-“Everyone's world has turned upside down,” said Henry Grzes, lead manager of tax practice and ethics at the American Institute of Accountants. - Added something that was not usually received: for example, incentive payments.
-This will no doubt be a challenging year for taxpayers. "
+“Everyone’s world has been turned upside down,” said Henry Grzes, lead manager of tax practice and ethics at the American Institute of CPAs. — We added something that we usually didn’t receive: for example, incentive payments.
+Without a doubt, this will be a challenging year for taxpayers.”

-While most people will never be confronted with an audit - only 0,15% were audited in FY2019 - there are other types of IRS requests, such as a notice of inconsistency in income statements or an offer of additional tax.
-This is unrelated to a formal audit, which the IRS usually has three years to request after the disputed declaration is filed.
+While most people will never face an audit—only 0,15% were audited in fiscal year 2019—there are other types of IRS requests, such as a notice of income reporting discrepancy or a proposed additional tax.
+This does not involve a formal audit, which the IRS typically has three years after filing a disputed return to request.

 Here are some general points that may prompt the IRS to take a closer look at your 2020 tax return.